 The Vicar leads a team of servers to celebrate Communion.
 The Choir will sing an anthem during Communion and other music will be introduced as appropriate to the setting.
 Incense is used on festivals and other appropriate occasions.
 Common Worship is always used, with the Eucharistic prayer and other parts of the service varying according to the season.

 Listening Prayer Ministry

 Immediately following the 10:15 service on most Sundays in the Holy Redeemer Chapel

 Anyone who has a problem they would like to share and be prayed for, or a happy event to give thanks for, can speak in total confidence to one of our small prayer team who will listen and pray with you.
-This can also take the form of a 'laying on of hands' as an outward sign of God's blessing, if you would like and feel comfortable with that, please speak to the vicar or Michael Miller or one of the wardens.
+This can also take the form of a 'laying on of hands' as an outward sign of God's blessing. if you would feel comfortable with that, please speak to the vicar or Michael Miller or one of the wardens.
 We place before God, the hope of any healing or a solution to a problem.

 Time for God

 At 5pm on the first Sunday there is an informal Time for God service in Church

 This is particularly appropriate for younger people and their families.
 The service lasts about half an hour and on the first Sunday of the month, includes Communion.
 The service concludes with tea and cake after 5.30pm.

 Music and Reflections

-At 6pm on the third Sunday, there is a service of music and reflections unless specified differently on our weekly calendar.
+At 6pm on the third Sunday there is usually a service of music and reflections unless specified differently on our weekly calendar.